-- Use their voices expressively and creatively by singing songs and chanting rhymes. - To be able to control sounds made by the voice and a range of tuned and untuned instruments, including playing a pulse, rhythm or simple melody. - Listen with concentration, understand and appraise a range of live and recorded music. - To listen to and develop and understanding of music from different times and cultures and apply these to their own work. - To perform with others and develop an awareness of audience, venue and occasion.

-- To experiment with, create, select and combine sounds using the interrelated dimensions of music. - To respond to and evaluate both live and recorded music, including their own and others compositions.
+- Use their voices expressively by singing songs and chanting rhymes. - To be able to control sounds made by the voice and a range of tuned and untuned instruments. - Listen with concentration, explore, internalise and recognise musical elements. - To perform with others and develop an awareness of audience, venue and occasion. - To compose in response to a variety of stimuli. - To communicate musical ideas to others. - To listen to and develop and understanding of music from different times and cultures and apply these to their own work. - To respond to and evaluate both live and recorded music, including their own and others compositions.